web-deps/odom/docs/api/create-component/create-component.md

 - `options`
   - Type: `Object`
   - Required: Yes
-  - Usage: contains utilities for manipulating a component
+  - Usage: Contains utilities for manipulating a component
   - Reference: [`options`](#options)

 > __Note:__ If you create a component directly using [`Component`](./component/component.md), you have to manipulate the component on your own using the [`API`](./component/component.md#api).